mukminn/0x-settler/sh/initial_description_intent.md

 This instance of `Settler` supports swaps where the submitting address is not the taker.
 This means that we must provide an alternative mechanism for authorizing a swap that ensures the signed-over swap is not malleable.
-Settlement of intents is faciliated by the `executeMetaTxn` entry point and uses the "witness" functionality of `Permit2` to ensure that the taker's signature is over the tokens being sent and the tokens being received.
+Settlement of intents is facilitated by the `executeMetaTxn` entry point and uses the "witness" functionality of `Permit2` to ensure that the taker's signature is over the tokens being sent and the tokens being received.
 In contrast to the "metatransaction" flow, the taker *ONLY* signs the